coderhs/linux_tools_i_use/README.md

 * splatmoji  - Emoji keyboard in linux https://github.com/cspeterson/splatmoji (requires: rofi xdtool xsel)
 * Joplin - Note keeping
 * Tailscale - to easily build a local network between my computers and mobile devices
+* Touchegg - For gesture controls in laptops.
+(Touche` - is the gui tool for it, be careful as i see it overwritting settings when its installed)
+* kio-gdrive - To mount google drive as your local folder